March 1, 2021

 One highly effective intervention for college students with ADHD and executive function difficulties is executive function coaching, a supportive partnership in which a trained coach and student together identify areas of focus, build a plan, plot a coarse for the student to achieve reasonable and achievable goals, and monitor those goals and progress on a regular basis.

 Through a non-judgmental questioning approach, coaches work with students to develop structures, supports, skills and strategies.
 Over time, a coach can help students remain focused on their goals, face new challenges and address executive functioning-related issues, as well as increase their self-awareness, self-esteem and self-reliance.

 The idea of personal coaching as an adjunct to the treatment of ADHD stems from a 1995 article by Dr. Edward Hallowell, a well-respected psychiatrist working with patients with ADHD, who realized his patients needed more intensive support than he was able to give for them to manage and follow through with daily life’s complicated challenges.

 ADHD coaching has come a long way since 1995, with the publication of many books on the topic, emerging research in the field, establishment of professional associations for coaching, and development of specific training and certification standards.

-This article is based on the presentation, Understanding ADHD: A View from the Inside Out, by Robert M. Tudisco, Esq., sponsored by Smart Kids with Learning Disabilities and the Westport Public Library.
-Eve Kessler, Esq., a criminal appellate attorney with The Legal Aid Society, NYC, is co-founder and President of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.
+This article is based on the presentation, Understanding ADHD: A View from the Inside Out, by Robert M. Tudisco, Esq., sponsored by Smart Kids with LD and the Westport Public Library.
+Eve Kessler, Esq., a former criminal appellate attorney, is co-founder and President of SPED*NET, Special Education Network of Wilton (CT), and a Contributing Editor of Smart Kids.

 Related Smart Kids Topics